angular/angular/adev/src/content/introduction/essentials/dependency-injection.md

 ## What are services?

-Services are reusable pieces of code that can be injected
+Services are reusable pieces of code that can be injected.

 Similar to defining a component, services are comprised of the following: